The Last House on the Left: Release

 Promotional material capitalized on the film's graphic content and divisive reception, featuring taglines such as "To avoid fainting, keep repeating 'It's only a movie' ..."
 Under the Last House title, the film proved to be a hit, although anecdotes as to where the advertising campaign originated vary somewhat.
-Cunningham claims that marketing specialist who devised the Last House title was watching a cut of the film with his wife, who continually covered her eyes, prompting him to tell her that it was "only a movie".
-Other origins have been suggested, however, as it had been used twice before: first for H.G.
-Lewis's 1964 splatter film Color Me Blood Red, and then for William Castle's Strait-Jacket the following year.
+Cunningham claims that the marketing specialist who devised the Last House title was watching a cut of the film with his wife, who continually covered her eyes, prompting him to tell her that it was "only a movie".
+Other origins have been suggested, however, as it had been used twice before: first for H. G. Lewis's 1964 splatter film Color Me Blood Red, and then for William Castle's Strait-Jacket the following year.
 The tagline was so successful that it was re-purposed by many of Hallmark's other releases, such as Don't Look in the Basement and Don't Open the Window, and other exploitation films, sometimes with a unique spin.
-The film's title was also imitated, as in the cases of Last House on Dead End Street and The House on the Edge of the Park, another film starring David Hess; other films, such as the aforementioned Twitch of the Death Nerve, were later marketed as unofficial sequels with such titles as Last House Part II.
+A variation was used in the UK for the 1974 double-bill of Night of the Bloody Apes and Night of Bloody Horror.
+The film's title was also imitated, as in the cases of Last House on Dead End Street, and The House on the Edge of the Park, another film starring David Hess; other films, such as the aforementioned Twitch of the Death Nerve, were later marketed as unofficial sequels with such titles as Last House Part II.

 Newspaper advertisements featured lengthy statements from the film's producers defending it against claims that it sensationalized violence, one of which noted: "You will hate the people who perpetrate these outrages—and you should!
 But if a movie—and it is only a movie—can arouse you to such extreme emotion then the film director has succeeded ...
 The movie makes a plea for an end to all the senseless violence and inhuman cruelty that has become so much a part of the times in which we live."
 Promotional artwork accompanying such statements included a warning that the film was "not recommended for persons under 30".
 The film continued to be screened throughout the United States into 1973.